-Dr. Ryan Winston and Andrew Anderson provided raw data from former graduate students for the following sites: Apex 25, Apex 50, Louisberg 25, and Louisberg 50.
+Dr. Ryan Winston and Andrew Anderson provided raw data from former graduate students for the following sites: Apex 25, Apex 50, Louisburg 25, and Louisburg 50.
 These raw data were summarized and published by Winston et al. (2015).
 Due to QA/QC issues, a combination of raw and published data from Knight et al. (2013) and Knight (2013) were used for the following sites: Wilson Small Amended, Wilson Large Amended, Wilson Small Unamended, and Wilson Large Unamended.
 The QA/QC consisted of verifying all of the data were transcribed and calculated correctly in the Excel file, and the descriptive statistics were consistent with published materials.